Saros: How to Make the Roguelite Easier – 7 Key Tips

 One of the easiest traps in Saros is taking a higher-level weapon that does not fit the biome or your aim habits.
 A familiar gun with reliable tracking, manageable recoil, or better auto-aim support can outperform a stronger-looking drop simply because you land more shots and keep control of the arena.

 This matters even more in harder biomes, where enemy speed and projectile density punish awkward weapons.
-If a gun forces you to plant your feet, tunnel on precision, or miss your secondary fire timing, it is probably a downgrade for that zone even if the number on the tooltip looks better.
+If a gun forces you to plant your feet, tunnel on precision, or miss your secondary-fire timing, it is probably a downgrade for that zone even if the tooltip number looks better.

 When deciding whether to swap, ask three questions: